rsyslog/rsyslog/source/multi_ruleset_legacy_format.rst

 Starting with version 4.5.0 and 5.1.1,
 `rsyslog <http://www.rsyslog.com>`_ supports multiple rulesets within a single configuration.
-This is especially useful for routing the recpetion of remote messages to a set of specific rules.
+This is especially useful for routing the reception of remote messages to a set of specific rules.
 Note that the input module must support binding to non-standard rulesets, so the functionality may not be available with all inputs.